 What Will I Learn in an Online Receptionist Class?

 Online receptionist classes teach students to communicate with business professionals, use basic computer applications and perform multiple administrative tasks.
 Receptionists, secretaries and administrative assistants learn to professionally answer phones, organize business documents and provide quality customer service to clients.
-Schools offering Administrative Assistant degrees can also be found in these popular choices.

 Skills Taught in Online Receptionist Classes